HuzaifaIlyas02/FWGC-Puzzle-Solver/README.md

 ## Contributing

-Contributions to enhance the puzzle, improve the user interface, or fix bugs are welcome.
-Please follow the contribution guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+We welcome and appreciate contributions to enhance the puzzle, improve the user interface, fix bugs, or provide suggestions for new features.

 ## License

-This project is licensed under the [Your License Name] - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/)

-Feel free to customize the README further based on your specific implementation and requirements.